 - Antioxidant boost - add one tablespoon of hemp seeds, chia seeds, or flax meal.

-- Protein powder - add one scoop of clean plant-based protein powder, or two tablespoons of gluten-free oats.
+- Protein powder - add one scoop of clean plant-based protein powder (affiliate link), or two tablespoons of gluten-free oats.

 - Extra creamy - add a portion of cashew yogurt or coconut yogurt.

 - Tropical flavor - replace the water with coconut water or coconut beverage for an extra refreshing taste.

 - Green smoothie - simply add some green leaves, like one cup of frozen or fresh baby spinach or kale.

 - Metabolism booster - add a pinch of cayenne pepper.